We reviewed numerous studies that suggest a possible link between sugar and dementia.

 Experts also believe that HIGH sugar amounts in the body can cause inflammation.

 When there is inflammation in the brain or other parts of the body, the body has to get into a position where it is always fighting infections.

 When this happens, it will lead to cognition breaking down because the brain, as well as the blood vessels, are irritated and swollen.

 Experts have established that excess sugar in the brain can impair both cognitive skills as well as self-control.
 Many people experience cravings after consuming a little sugar.

-Sugar is known to have a drug-like effect in the brain’s reward center.
+Sugar is known to have a drug-like effect on the brain’s reward center.
 Scientists propose that sweet, salty, and fatty foods can produce addiction effects in the brain.

-This results in overeating, loss of self-control, and consequent weight gain.
+This results in overeating, loss of self-control, and CONSEQUENTLY weight gain.